 Generous sponsors include: Taco Casa and Times/Record News

-Frank is the 7 year old son of Shirelle Willis.
-He attends the Northwest Branch where Mr. Jerry Taylor is the Club Director.
+Tristan Edmond is the 7-year-old son of Airyana Mendiola.
+He attends the Southeast Branch where Ms. Charlene Vomastek is Club Director.